The Crossing (2014 film): Plot

 The Nationalists are subject to propaganda blaring from the Communist trenches, which also serves to cover the sounds of Communist sappers tunneling through the trenches.
 Lei, angry, rouses his troops and sends Tong off to figure out why the 108th Division has been incommunicado.
 Tong and his enlisted companion drive down the wire, stopping to connect their phone and try the 108th, which does not answer.
 Communist general Liu Zhiqing, an old acquaintance of Lei's, arrives at Lei's command post for a parley.
 He advises Lei to surrender, but Lei refuses.

 Tong runs into a checkpoint guarded by the 108th Division and realizes that they have defected to the Communists.
 He convinces them not to kill him or hold him hostage, quickly returning to the rest of the 12th Army.
 When he goes to make his report, his companion, who has also defected, holds him at gunpoint.
-Tong turns his back to his companion and encourages him to shoot, but his companion cannot do it.
+Tong turns his back on his companion and encourages him to shoot, but his companion cannot do it.

 Lei finally receives the order to break out.
 He gathers his officers and announces that no one is obligated to stay and fight, but they all choose to remain with him.
 As the fight begins, sergeant Tong reports to General Lei and asks to be court-martialed.
 Lei doesn't understand why until he mutters that they can win if the 108th joins the fray now, and Tong explains that the 108th has deserted.
 Lei pulls his FN Model 1910 and holds it to Tong's temple, but ends up handing Tong's rifle back to him and exhorting Tong to fight on.
 As the Communists burst through and start to overrun the Nationalist positions, Tong is badly burned pushing Lei out of the way of an exploding truck.
 Lying together injured, Lei asks Tong why he came back.
 Tong confesses that he lied about having a wife and kids and felt guilty about how much Lei trusted him.
 Lei entrusts Tong with his diary of writings addressed to his wife Zhou and orders Tong to make sure she receives the diary.
-Lei then returns to his command post to look upon his wedding photo and dream of his wife and children at a country estate.
+Lei then returns to his command post to look at his wedding photo and dream of his wife and children at a country estate.
 He is presumably killed when a tank shell hits the post.